simpleig/Geo-PIFu/README.md

 	python render_mesh.py --meshDirSearch ${PREFERRED_DATA_FOLDER}/data --bgDirSearch ${PREFERRED_DATA_FOLDER}/data --saveDir ${PREFERRED_DATA_FOLDER}/data/humanRender --resolutionScale 4 --splitNum 30 --splitIdx 0
 	python render_mesh.py --meshDirSearch ${PREFERRED_DATA_FOLDER}/data --bgDirSearch ${PREFERRED_DATA_FOLDER}/data --saveDir ${PREFERRED_DATA_FOLDER}/data/humanRender --resolutionScale 4 --splitNum 30 --splitIdx 1
 	...

+Instead of rendering the data on your own, we suggest using the provided `config` files in order to obtain the same set of images used in our work `Geo-PIFu`.
+For each rendered image, we recorded its rendering settings like camera angles, lighting directions and so on.

+	# download the saved rendering configuration files

+We provide a demo script of parsing these recorded rendering settings.
+You might need to make a few modifications in `render_mesh.py` in order to fully re-render our data for fair experiments.
+As an alternative, we want to directly provide a download link of our rendered data.
+But this requires some agreements with the `DeepHuman` dataset authors.
+We are working it.

+    python render_mesh.py --meshDirSearch ${PREFERRED_DATA_FOLDER}/data --bgDirSearch ${PREFERRED_DATA_FOLDER}/data --saveDir ${PREFERRED_DATA_FOLDER}/data/humanRender --resolutionScale 4 --useConfig --addionalType smplSemVoxels --splitNum 30 --splitIdx 0
+    python render_mesh.py --meshDirSearch ${PREFERRED_DATA_FOLDER}/data --bgDirSearch ${PREFERRED_DATA_FOLDER}/data --saveDir ${PREFERRED_DATA_FOLDER}/data/humanRender --resolutionScale 4 --useConfig --addionalType smplSemVoxels --splitNum 30 --splitIdx 1
+    ...

 ## 4. Acknowledgements